Blog

 Surveys of water in the US have shown that even water purification facilities of the highest standards are prone to having small amounts of pollutants.
 Some of the most common tap water contaminants are briefly discussed below:

-• Copper is another contaminant found in tap water[24] due to the presence of copper fittings, pesticides (copper sulfate) and the pipes in old buildings.
+• Copper is another contaminant found in tap water[31] due to the presence of copper fittings, pesticides (copper sulfate) and the pipes in old buildings.
 Due to low absorption, toxic side effects of copper are mostly reported in cases of acute exposure to large quantities.
-Symptoms include internal bleeding, ulcers, liver decay, jaundice, kidney damage, cardiovascular concerns, shortness of breath and neurological complications[25].
-The presence of copper in drinking water is increased in soft water and if the plumbing is left stagnant, is heated or the water contains a lower pH.[26]
-Copper may be able to accumulate in the body over time, however little is known about the effects of long-term chronic low-dose exposure.
+Symptoms include internal bleeding, ulcers, liver decay, jaundice, kidney damage, cardiovascular concerns, shortness of breath and neurological complications[32].
+The presence of copper in drinking water is increased in soft water if the plumbing is left stagnant, the water is heated, or if it contains a lower pH.[33]
+Copper may be able to accumulate in the body over time; however, little is known about the effects of long-term chronic low-dose exposure.

 • Halogens are other common contaminants found in tap water, often present as a result of industrial operations.
 Fluorine and chlorine are routinely added to water in treatment plants for sterilization, with strict measures in place to control their presence in the final product.
 Studies show that these halogens form by-products during the disinfection process that are known to be toxic[34], promote inflammation[35] and accumulate in the body over time.[36]
 [37] In rural and developing areas, control measures may be less stringent and the water may contain higher levels of these chemicals.

 • Plastic.
-Bottled water also contains plastic compounds that leach from the bottle over time, many of which have been shown to possess endocrine disrupting properties.
-Furthermore, despite its publicity, bottled water may be at an increased risk for microbial contamination depending on the way in which its processed.
+Bottled water also contains plastic compounds that leach from the bottle over time, many of which have been shown to possess endocrine-disrupting properties.
+Furthermore, despite its publicity, bottled water may be at an increased risk for microbial contamination depending on the way in which it is processed.

 • Other.
 Aside from the above-mentioned pollutants, trace amounts of other substances can be found in tap water.
-These include hormones, pharmaceuticals, fire retardants, pesticides, detergents, heavy metals, nitrates, volatile organic compounds and more.
-The concentrations of these substances are extremely small, and a slow bioaccumulation has been observed throughout the food chain.
+These include hormones, pharmaceuticals, fire retardants, pesticides, detergents, heavy metals, nitrates, and volatile organic compounds, to name a few.
+The concentrations of these substances are extremely small, and slow bioaccumulation has been observed throughout the food chain.
 The effects of life-long exposure to these pollutants are still largely unknown and will likely depend on the quantities found at varying water sources.

 Reverse Osmosis Water (Demineralized Water)